 Goldvein in Fauquier County, Virginia — The American South (Mid-Atlantic)

 Location.
-38° 26.783′ N, 77° 39.158′ W. Marker is in Goldvein, Virginia, in Fauquier County.
-Marker is on Warrenton Road (U.S. 17), on the right when traveling west.
+38° 26.838′ N, 77° 39.324′ W. Marker is in Goldvein, Virginia, in Fauquier County.
+Marker can be reached from the intersection of Gold Dust Parkway and Rock Run Road (County Route 615), on the left when traveling east.
+Located at the Gold Mining Camp Museum at Monroe Park.
 Touch for map.
-Marker is located near the Goldvein Post Office.
-Marker is at or near this postal address: 14295 Warrenton Rd, Goldvein VA 22720, United States of America.
+Marker is at or near this postal address: 14421 Gold Dust Pkwy, Goldvein VA 22720, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 26, 2007, by Kevin W. of Stafford, Virginia.
-This page has been viewed 1,005 times since then and 4 times this year.
-Photos: 1, 2. submitted on September 26, 2007, by Kevin W. of Stafford, Virginia. • J. J. Prats was the editor who published this page.
+This page was last revised on April 28, 2022.
+It was originally submitted on April 27, 2022, by Andre Malique Hicks of Whitakers, North Carolina.
+This page has been viewed 46 times since then and 9 times this year.
+Photo 1. submitted on April 27, 2022, by Andre Malique Hicks of Whitakers, North Carolina. • Bernard Fisher was the editor who published this page.